-Procedure.
+Procedure

-Eight college students were asked to classify 23 schools according to the socio-economic status usually associated with their students.
+Eight college students were asked to classify 23 schools according to the socioeconomic status usually associated with their students.
 Those schools which were unanimously agreed upon as belonging to a particular category were then used as sample areas.
 This was done in the absence of an SES indicator and in order to control for religious instruction.
 These schools were Ateneo, Assumption Convent, Malate Catholic School, and Ermita Catholic School.

-The children in the age levels used were usually in Grade I (ages 6-7), Grades 3-4 (9-10) and Grades 5-6 (12-13).
-They were chosen at random from lists of students enrolled in a grade.
+The children in the age levels used were usually in Grade 1 (ages 6-7), Grade 3-4 (9- 10) and Grades 5-6 (12-13).
+They were chosen at random from list of students enrolled in a grade.
 The Ss were tested individually in a vacant room, asked some questions about themselves and their father's occupation as an index of SES.
-Each S was also asked if he/she preferred the session conducted in English or Filipino.
+Each S was also asked if he/ she preferred the session conducted in English or Filipino.
 Once a choice was made, the session was begun, the instructions read out and questions regarding these instructions, if any, were answered.
+The stories were then read out and questions regarding these instructions, if any, were answered.
 The stories were then read out loud, slowly and clearly, one at a time, to the subject and his answers to the questions at the end of each story written down verbatim.
-The same order of stories was followed all throughout for all the Ss.
-If the experimenter felt that the subject did not answer the question satisfactorily, or if verbalization was difficult for him/her, probing was done.
+The same order of stories were followed all throughout for all the Ss.
+If the experimenter felt that the subject did not answer the question satisfactorily, or if verbalization was difficult to him/her, probing was done.
 Sometimes, more than one answer was given.
 This was especially true for Area II (Punishment) when the Ss were asked to prescribe punishments.
 In such cases, the Ss were asked which punishment they considered the more important or the likelier.
-All the interviews were done by the experimenter in order to control for experimenter effect.
+All the interviews were done by the experimenter in order to control for experiment effect.
 The subject's reasons for their answers were always asked for clarification and/or elaboration.